-Step 3: Permit fee for residential installations Fees \$100 Recommended fee for residential or small commercial solar installations is Additional inspection \$ 50.00 (Per inspection, when needed) a fixed fee between \$50 - 200, consistent with cost for services (permit processing, inspection) TOTAL FEE = \$ incurred by the government unit.
-Alternatively, the fee can be valuation based, but for a building permit RECEIPT NO should exclude the value of the solar collectors and electronics.
-DATE concetors and electromes.
+Recommended fee for residential or small commercial solar installations is a fixed fee between \$50 - 200, consistent with cost for services (permit processing, inspection) incurred by the government unit.
+Alternatively, the fee can be valuation based, but for a building permit should exclude the value of the solar collectors and electronics.

 I HEREBY CERTIFY that I have completed and examined this application and certify that the information contained therein is correct.
-If a permit is issued, I agree all work will be done in conformance with all applicable ordinances and codes of this City and laws of the State of Illinois.
+If a permit is issued, I agree all work will be done in conformance with all applicable ordinances and codes of this City and laws of the State of Wisconsin.

 CONTRACTOR OR AUTHORIZED AGENT/HOMEOWNER